nanotalks/recipes/Asian Main Dish/上海酱鸭 - Shanghai-Style Braised Duck.md

 4. Add the ground peppercorn, green onions, ginger, star anise and cinnamon
 5. Use kitchen tongs to get a good hold of the duck, submerge the duck fully into the pot, and then lift and drain of liquids
 6. Wait until the water returns to a boil and repeat 2 more times
-7. Finally, submerge the duck and boil for 20 min
+7. Remove the duck and set aside for braising.
-8. Remove the duck and drain
-9. Clean and filter the braising liquid and reserve

-## 3. Second Braise
+## 3. Braising
 |<!-- -->|<!-- -->|
 |---|---|
 | **3 tbsp** of canola oil | **50g** of rock sugar |